Interurban: Italy

-Milan operates one remaining interurban tramway to Limbiate with another interurban route to Carate Brianza/Giussano suspended since 2011.
+Milan operates one remaining interurban tramway to Limbiate with another interurban route to Carate Brianza/Giussano, suspended since 2011.
 These two lines were once part of large network of interurbans surrounding Milan that were gradually closed in the 1970s.
+As of February 2025, the line to Carate has been being rebuilt, mostly along the original alignment, up to Seregno railway station.

+The line to Limbiate has benn closed since 2022, with similar plans of rebuilding it up to more modern standards.

 Japan

-In Japan, the vast majority of the major sixteen private railways have roots as interurban electric railway lines that have taken inspirations from the US.
-Instead of demolishing their trackage in the 1930s like the United States, many Japanese interurbans companies upgraded their networks to heavy rail standards becoming today's large private railways.
-To this day, private railway companies in Japan remain as highly influential business empires with diverse business interests, encompassing department stores, property developments and even tourist resorts.
-Many Japanese private railway companies compete with each other for passengers, operate department stores at their city termini, develop suburban properties adjacent to stations they own, and run special tourist attractions with admission included in package deals with rail tickets; similar to operations of large interurban companies in the US during their heyday.
+In Japan, the vast majority of the major sixteen private railways have roots as interurban electric railway lines that were inspired by the US.
+But instead of demolishing their trackage in the 1930s, many Japanese interurbans companies upgraded their networks to heavy rail standards, becoming today's large private railways.
+To this day, private railway companies in Japan operate as highly influential business empires with diverse business interests, encompassing department stores, property developments, and even tourist resorts.
+Many Japanese private railway companies compete with each other for passengers, operate department stores at their city termini, develop suburban properties adjacent to stations they own, and run special tourist attractions with admission included in package deals with rail tickets, similar to operations of large interurban companies in the US during their heyday.